ycm-core/YouCompleteMe/README.md

 Please refer to the full Installation Guide below; the following commands are provided on a best-effort basis and may not work for you.

 Make sure you have Vim 7.3.584 with python2 support.
-At the time of writing, the version of Vim shipping with Ubuntu is too old.
-You may need to [compile Vim from source][vim-build] (don't worry, it's easy).
+Ubuntu 14.04 and later have a Vim that's recent enough.
+You can see the version of Vim installed by running `vim --version`.
+If the version is too old, you may need to [compile Vim from source][vim-build] (don't worry, it's easy).

 Install YouCompleteMe with [Vundle][].